Panetta Congressional Internship

 Below is the anticipated timeline for the Fall 2024 application round.
 Please note that the following dates may be subject to change:

-• Invitation - First round Zoom interviews with SF State Selection Committee: ~ week of March 11th, 2024 (available time slots during these will be provided for candidates to select).
+• Invitation - First round candidate interviews with SF State Selection Committee: Wed., March 13, 2024

-• Invitation - Final candidates Zoom interview with President Mahoney: ~ March 11-22, 2024 (available time slots during these will be provided for candidates)
+• Invitation - Final candidates interview with President Mahoney: Friday, March 15, 2024

 • SF State announces Panetta nomination: April 2024